Claude Code Sub-Agents¶

 Review the provided code changes for...

-Key frontmatter fields: name, description, tools (restrict which tools are available), model (route to a specific Claude model — e.g. opus, sonnet, haiku).
-Only name and description are required; all others are optional.
+The frontmatter fields are name, description, tools (restrict which tools are available), and model (route to a specific Claude model, for example opus, sonnet, or haiku).
+Only name and description are required.
+The rest are optional.

-The Agent tool accepts a model parameter for per-invocation model selection (e.g. model: opus, model: sonnet, model: haiku).
-This allows the parent to route individual sub-agent invocations to a specific model regardless of the default.
+The Agent tool accepts a model parameter to select a model per invocation, for example model: opus, model: sonnet, or model: haiku.
+The parent can route an individual sub-agent invocation to a specific model regardless of the default.

-The model field in the sub-agent definition sets the default; the per-invocation parameter overrides it.
-Both model aliases (sonnet, opus, haiku) and full model IDs (e.g., claude-opus-4-6) are accepted.
+The model field in the sub-agent definition sets the default.
+The per-invocation parameter overrides it.
+The tool accepts both model aliases (sonnet, opus, haiku) and full model IDs, for example claude-opus-4-6.

 Properties¶

-- Error isolation: each sub-agent's failures are contained within its own context — a failed sub-agent does not cancel sibling sub-agents running in parallel
+- error isolation: each sub-agent's failure stays within its own context, so a failed sub-agent does not cancel sibling sub-agents running in parallel

-The Agent SDK supports programmatic sub-agents defined inline via the agents option — no filesystem dependency needed.
-Claude spawns them via the Agent tool.
+The Agent SDK supports programmatic sub-agents defined inline through the agents option, with no filesystem dependency.
+Claude spawns them through the Agent tool.

-Use sub-agents for quick, focused tasks that report back: code review, research, file search, test execution.
-For tasks requiring coordination between agents, consider agent teams instead.
+Use sub-agents for quick, focused tasks that report back: code review, research, file search, and test execution.
+When a task needs agents to coordinate, use agent teams instead.

 Example¶